-Alyssa Milano recently posted a letter to Twitter, which she will mail to Georgia Gov. Brian Kemp and Georgia House Speaker David Ralston.
+Alyssa Milano recently posted a letter to Twitter, which she says she mailed to Georgia Gov. Brian Kemp and Georgia House Speaker David Ralston.

-The letter protests House Bill 481, known as the Living Infants Fairness and Equality (LIFE) Act, or the “Heartbeat Bill,” banning abortions after about six weeks.
+The letter protested House Bill 481, known as the Living Infants Fairness and Equality (LIFE) Act, or the “Heartbeat Bill,” banning abortions after about six weeks.

 Here’s a screenshot of her Twitter post: